phiguera/CharAnalysis/index.md

 ## Methodological Background

-The following two papers provide the most thorough background on the rationale and assumptions of the analytical methods implemented in *CharAnalysis*, and are recommended reading before applying the program:
+The following two papers provide the most thorough background on the rationale and assumptions of the analytical methods implemented in *CharAnalysis*; these are recommended readings before applying the program:

 [Kelly, R.F., P.E.
 Higuera, C.M.
 Barrett, and F.S.
 Hu.
 2011.
 A signal-to-noise
 index to quantify the potential for peak detection in sediment-charcoal records.